rspamd/rspamd/CONTRIBUTIONS.md

 * provide your own original code;
 * use the license for your contribution from the list below;
-* submitting code without explicit license means automatic applying of the LICENSE distributed within rspamd sources;
 * accept the terms of this policy.

 Submitting patches automatically implies your agreement with the statements above.
+Submitting code without explicit license means automatic applying of the LICENSE distributed within rspamd sources.

 ## List of licenses accepted